wirt-ee/wirt-ee.github.io/docs/reports/compute/server-hardware/index.md

 ---

 *Every page in these reports is a compressed incident report.
-If your estate has shelves that speak VxWorks and controllers that lie about batteries — [info@wirt.ee](mailto:info@wirt.ee).*
+If your environment has shelves that speak VxWorks and controllers that lie about batteries — [info@wirt.ee](mailto:info@wirt.ee).*

 ---